How to Leave the United States and Where to Go Next: 5 Easy Steps

 This is because, as a US expat, you may find that managing properties in the US requires significantly more stress and paperwork compared to other countries.

-- Precious Metals
+Precious Metals

-Precious metals like gold and silver may be easier to manage and move than real estate, but it does not mean that you show up to an airport carrying your pot of gold.
+Precious metals like gold and silver may be easier to manage and move than real estate, but it does not mean that you show up at an airport carrying your pot of gold.
 Not only is it inconvenient, but it may even lead to a reporting situation.

 When it comes to IRAs, many people have come to us with concerns about the ever-increasing government regulations.

-Here’s what you can do about it.
-You can either liquidate it or stop adding to it.
+Here’s what you can do about it – you can either liquidate it or stop adding to it.

-Another thing that you can do, especially if you have an IRA containing six or seven-figure amounts, is to move it offshore through an offshore IRA .
+Another thing that you can do, especially if you have an IRA containing six or seven-figure amounts, is to move it offshore through an offshore IRA.

 An offshore IRA lets you invest in offshore non-US assets while being under the banner of the IRA, hence giving you more control over your purchases and assets.